Last updated on July 19th, 2022 at 06:52 am

-3) There will be days where you’re in a bad mood.
+3) There will be days when you’re in a bad mood.
 Sometimes there’s a reason and sometimes it’s for no reason.
 Let yourself feel those emotions.
 Don’t suppress it!
 It will only come to bite you back later on.

 You can be down but don’t stay down.
 Pick yourself back up and keep going.